 - An authorized person in the accounting department re-checks and approves the inventory count.

 - It allows the organization to start a fresh new year with a clean warehouse.

-- It ensures the accuracy of the organization’s inventory and makes sure that goods are not being lost.
+- It ensures the accuracy of the organization’s inventory and makes sure that goods are not lost.

 - It gives valuable information about the stock of the organization.

 - It helps to improve the overall profit of the company.

 Even though there are several benefits of using the Annual Physical Inventory, the biggest issue of this process is that it takes a lot of time for the personnel to count and check every item individually.

 It also unnecessarily adds up to the human resources costs lost in actual production and, simultaneously, is invested in checking the stock.

 No company can perform this activity often.
 They might do this once every quarter or a year.
 Once the stock is checked, it is adjusted per the existing records.